OmarMuhamad/Operator-Overloading/README.md

 ### 1. **Addition of Two Time Objects**

-The `DateTime` class allows you to add two time objects using the `+` operator, resulting in a new `DateTime` object that represents the sum of the two time values.
+The `DateTime` class allows you to add two times objects using the `+` operator, resulting in a new `DateTime` object that represents the sum of the two times values.

 ```csharp
 DateTime d1 = new DateTime(2, 30, 45); // 2 hours, 30 minutes, 45 seconds